Jiji health: BRIDGING GAPS IN HEALTHCARE

 Support Active

-Donate to Start-ups like Damu Sasa
+Donate to Start-ups like Jiji Health

 Donating to Impacc is crucial because it empowers high-potential start-ups to create positive impact, drive sustainable growth, and contribute to societal and environmental well-being.
-100% donations will go to the start-ups.